 The other day I was having a conversation with a coworker and it was suggested that I prioritize my family over work.
 I immediately burst into tears.

-You see, this comment was meant to be hurtful.
+I knew this comment was meant to be hurtful.

 As working Mom’s, we constantly struggle with trying to find a balance.
 We are always worried that we aren’t pulling our weight at work, while grappling with the undeniable fact that our hearts reside at home.

 I’ve spent a lot of time since that moment reflecting on why and it only feels right to try to put into words what I’ve come up with.
-Here are my thoughts.

 I know that I’m good at my job.